Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ## Releases

 - **February 2020 - v1.0** Current Release.
-It includes the full implementation of the Fulfillment V2 and metered APIs with web applications that demonstrate customer provisioning and publisher solutions.
+It includes the full implementation of the Fulfillment V2 and metering service APIs with web applications that demonstrate customer and publisher portals.

 ## Contributing